 Low-code App Development Platform

-Understand Low-code Application Development and their benefits for enterprise application delivery.
+Understand how Low-code Application Development is gaining pace and why are they the choice for enterprise application delivery.
 Also, know the key questions to ask before you decide on a low-code platform.

 Definition of Low-code Development Platforms

 Platforms that enable rapid delivery of business applications with a minimum of hand-coding and minimal upfront investment in setup, training, and deployment.

 – Source: Forrester in New Development Platforms Emerge For Customer-Facing Applications by Clay Richardson and John R. Rymer

 Low-code development platforms are used to build applications that allow developers and business managers with limited programming experience to build applications (apps) quickly and easily.
 Low-code platforms minimize the effort involved in hand coding, but accomplish building apps through visual tools that describe what the app should do.
 These types of tools do not require extensive coding.
 Simple features include drag-and-drop and point-and-click